eiberham/carb-manager/README.md

 - Make sure the Recipe title gets truncated after 2 lines
 - The star ratings should be able to work with half-stars.
 - If a recipe duration is longer than 60 minutes, the format should be `x hr x min`
-- Add an `energy-units` prop which will take either `calories` or `kilojoules`.
-This will determine which energy unit to display.
+- Add an `energy-units` prop which will take either `calories` (default) or `kilojoules`.
+This will determine which energy value/unit to display.
 1 calorie = 4.184 kJ.
+The number value passed in as a prop will always represent calories, so if `kilojoules` is selected, a conversion needs to take place.

 ### Interactions